Honduras: Risk Assessment

 - Low public and external debt following debt relief in 2005

-- Sectoral and geographic concentration of exports
+- Geographic and sectoral concentration of exports

-- Poverty and inequalities
+- Poverty (60% of the population) and inequalities

 - Criminality and institutional fragility